Madison Pride and MAGIC Picnic: Origins

-GALVAnize held two major marches for Gay and Lesbian Civil Rights in Madison.
+GALVAnize held two major marches for gay and lesbian civil rights in Madison.
 The first was held on May 6, 1989.
-The second major march occurred 2 1/2 years later on October 5, 1991.
-Official attendance estimates for the first march averaged about 7500 people, and about 5000 people at the second march, on a scale roughly comparable to the number of people attending many of the record-setting Madison civil rights and anti-war related marches of the 1960s.
+The second major march occurred two and a half years later on October 5, 1991.
+Official attendance estimates for the first march averaged about 7,500 people, and about 5,000 people at the second march, on a scale roughly comparable to the number of people attending many of the record-setting Madison civil rights and anti-war related marches of the 1960s.
 Both of these marches were accompanied by several days of associated events, including concerts and workshops, and an exhibition of a major portion of the NAMES Project AIDS Memorial Quilt.
-Both events were coordinated by a central committee of approximately twenty members that met weekly or twice weekly over a period of many months, and at least a dozen standing and ad hoc committees.
+Both events were coordinated by a central committee of approximately twenty members that met once or twice weekly over a period of many months, and at least a dozen standing and ad hoc committees.
 Everything was made possible due to the individual contributions of hundreds of volunteers, many volunteering labor equivalent to part-time or even full-time jobs.

-The events served as a catalyst for dozens of positive stories about LGBT people in the local media, and an opportunity to highlight the very visible presence of dozens of LGBT-supportive communities of faith.
-The marches also featured the very visible support of local government officials, and a wide variety of community nonprofits and for-profit businesses, and formed the foundation for coalition-building efforts in years to come with other groups working for civil rights and social justice.
-In addition, the accompanying workshops were an incubator for new organizations addressing the needs of a changing community, including a workshop that laid the groundwork for the 200 plus families-strong Lesbian Parents Network and other subsequent parenting groups (such as Rainbow Families), as well as galvanizing LGBT community efforts around support of LGBT youth and associated advocacy efforts in the schools, and efforts to reach out to older LGBT adults, and other diverse LGBT communities.
+The events served as a catalyst for dozens of positive stories about LGBTQ people in the local media, and an opportunity to highlight the very visible presence of dozens of LGBTQ-supportive religious communities.
+The marches also featured the visible support of local government officials, and a wide variety of community nonprofits and for-profit businesses, and formed the foundation for coalition-building efforts in years to come with other groups working for civil rights and social justice.
+In addition, the accompanying workshops were an incubator for new organizations addressing the needs of a changing community, including a workshop that laid the groundwork for the 200 plus families-strong Lesbian Parents Network and other subsequent parenting groups (such as Rainbow Families), as well as galvanizing LGBTQ community efforts around support of LGBTQ youth and associated advocacy efforts in the schools, and efforts to reach out to older LGBTQ adults, and other diverse LGBTQ communities.
 In a city and county that had already seen more than a decade of multiple pioneering successful openly lesbian and gay candidates for local office, the marches also had a marked positive political effect, including boosting efforts at the level of Madison Council and Dane County Board to pass legislation providing some measure of domestic partner benefits.
-In general, the successful organizing efforts that surrounded these initial marches also provided a positive example of what Madison's LGBT community members could accomplish working together—laying the groundwork for the political mobilization and coalition-building work that would eventually lead to the election, from Madison, of the nation's first openly lesbian Congresswoman.
+In general, the successful organizing efforts that surrounded these initial marches also provided a positive example of what Madison's LGBTQ community members could accomplish working together—laying the groundwork for the political mobilization and coalition-building work that would eventually lead to the election, from Madison, of the nation's first openly lesbian Congresswoman.